bertramdesigns/designers_kit/README.md

 ### Configuration

 `data-tauri-drag-region` can be added to html tags to make a region that drags the entire window.
 The `core:window:allow-start-dragging` has been added to `./src-tauri/capabilities/default.json` to allow this.

+## Appwrite

+Appwrite is the backend for the project.
+It is configured to be self-hosted using Docker.
+The server is started with `pnpm run appwrite:start` and can be accessed at [localhost:80](http://localhost:80/) or [localhost/console](http://localhost/console) for the console.

+For convenience, tooling has been added to initialize the server with the correct configurations.
+This is done with `pnpm run appwrite:init`.

+### Initialization

+A script has been created to initialize the database with the necessary teams, collections, attributes, documents, and permissions.
+When adding/changing fields, the script needs to be updated.
+If it is not, the next rebuild will not have changes made in the Appwrite console.

+All the configurations are stored in `./appwrite/appwrite.json` and the scripts are found in `./appwrite/scripts/`.

+**Before running**

+- Update all the .env files with the correct credentials
+  - `./appwrite/.env`
+  - `./.env`
+- Start the Appwrite server with `pnpm run appwrite:start`
+- Run the initialization script with `pnpm run appwrite:init`

+This script is run with `pnpm run appwrite:db:init`.
+The script is located in `./appwrite/init.ts`.

+When running appwrite:init it will run the script then unmount it.

+#### Database Collections/Atrributes/Documents/Permissions

+#### Environment Variables

+To add new environment variables, add them to the `./.env` (NOT `./appwrite/.env` for now).
+These can be imported using `import.meta.env.VARIABLE_NAME` and should be prefixed with `VITE_` to be available in the browser.